SCHOLARS PROGRAM invites applications for 2014-2015 academic year

-The Program invites applications from scholars in Ukraine and scholars studying Ukraine outside of Canada for appointments as a Petro Jacyk Visiting Scholar at the University of Toronto.
+Scholars studying Ukraine outside of Canada are invited to apply for appointments as a Petro Jacyk Visiting Scholar at the University of Toronto.
 The prospective candidates spend four to six weeks in Toronto conducting research and interacting with Canadian scholars.
 They are expected to present a seminar on their work and to take part in relevant scholarly events.
 In exceptional circumstances, arrangements may be made for them to teach.
 Visits will be scheduled during the sessions of the university, that is, between September and April.

 The Program covers round-trip airfare, gives a stipend for living (typically $1,500 CDN per month), and provides shared office space.
 The program also provides access to the university library as well as assists in arranging housing at a reasonable cost.
 Housing and other living expenses are to be covered by the stipend.
 Although official test results are not required, solid knowledge of English is essential for successful participation in the program.